DoD-Platform-One/bigbang/docs/developer/vendor-distro-integration.md

 Vendor distributions are tested within the umbrella project's ci [pipelines][0].
 These pipelines include jobs from the [umbrella-templates][1] repository.

-The main thing to take into account is your cluster should have:
+The main thing to take into account is your cluster should have the following:

 * A single stage for spinning up.
 * A single stage for spinning down.